mle0108/RenjieZhao.github.io/_pages/about.md

 # News:
-* I plan to fly to China and visit some universities in Oct/Nov this year.
+* I plan to fly to China and visit some universities in Nov this year.
 Feel free to contact me if you want to talk to me in person.
 * 08/2023.
 Organized M-Cube User Workshop.
 Check [M-Cube website](http://m3.ucsd.edu/sdr/) for updates.
 * 08/2023.
 Officially graduated and start as an assistant professor at JHU.
 * 06/2023.
 Pass the final defense at UC San Diego!